 - LiverTox – National Institutes of Health searchable database on hepatotoxicity of medications, herbal or supplements

-A: Eating well is a great lifestyle change that can help your liver function at its fullest potential.
+Eating well is a great lifestyle change that can help your liver function at its fullest potential.
 Making changes in your diet including limiting fats & sugars while increasing consumption of fruits, vegetables, lean meats and whole grains.
-More information about diet and liver wellness can be found in our brochure, Diet and Your Liver.
+Learn more information about diet and liver wellness here.

-A: Local support groups are great resources for people to connect and be able to share their experiences with others.
-Finding local resources is easy – go to the American Liver Foundation Website and enter your location to find a division closest to you.
-On their home page is a portion dedicated to local resources.
+Local support groups are great resources for people to connect and be able to share their experiences with others.
+Finding local resources is easy – go to the ALF Resource Center.

 If there are no support groups near you, we have created an online forum on the Inspire.
 Here you can connect with other patients with liver disease and their families to share experiences, information and support.

 Helpful resources to find a clinical trial can be found:

 - ALF Resource Center

 - National Cancer Institutes (NCI) – Educational resources on all types of cancer including liver cancer.
 800-422-6237